Caution

 - All three Reading Level Assessments are actually disabled by default but can be enabled/disabled again by Administrators.

-Benchmark tests can be reassigned automatically or manually:
+Tests can be reassigned automatically or manually:

 - Completed tests: In the student-level Growth report, All Benchmarks tab, you can manually restart a test if you believe the score is invalid and would like for students to start it again.
 You may find this option helpful if students rushed through the test, weren't feeling well when they took it, or you believe they got help with the answers.